The Profs Tuition FAQs:

 Yes, but you will need to discuss this with you Client Liaison Manager, ideally before you are introduced to the client.
 If the preparation required for a placement is likely to exceed the usual amount expected (around half an hour to an hour for each hour of planned tuition), for example where extensive background reading is required, or where a long coursework project is in discussion, we are keen that our tutors should be reimbursed for this time, and will be happy to propose a ‘Preparation Rate’ to cover these costs.
 This is usually around half of the full cost of tuition.

 The Profs is proud to work with several, expert full-time tutors.
 However, one of the difficult things about Higher Education tuition is that demand is cyclical over the course of the year, and very unpredictable from week to week.
 While there may be periods during which a comfortable living can be made through tutoring alone, most of our tutors find that tutor is the perfect part-time occupation, committing between 5-20 hours a week.
 This is especially true for tutors of the Humanities, for which there is substantially less demand.
-If you are interested in becoming a full-time tutor, please raise this with our team, and we’ll help out as best that we can.

 All payments are taken by The Profs on the tutors’ behalf, and are made through debit or credit card.
 After the first payment, the card details are saved by our payment provider, Stripe, and further payments are taken automatically.
 Don’t worry, though; you’re still in full control, and you can request an immediate refund of any payment you think is incorrect.
 Our invoices are sent weekly, and you’ll have 96 hours to query any invoice from us.